• Free shipping on all orders

 Image Credit: Alexandra Morrison Photo, Shutterstock

 Italian Greyhounds are very similar to “regular” Greyhounds.
 However, they are much smaller.
-They basically look like smaller versions of the full-sized Greyhound.
-Despite this, they have been their own breed for nearly 2,000 years.
-Therefore, they aren’t simply a smaller version of their bigger cousins.
+They look like smaller versions of the full-sized Greyhound.
+Despite that, they have been a separate breed for nearly 2,000 years.

 8. Labrador Retriever